coolnumber9/datasciencecoursera/Getting_and_Cleaning_Data/codebook.md

 # CodeBook
 ## Introduction
-Steps enumerated below with explanation.
-Screenshot in RStudio is provided as well.
+Steps are enumerated below with explanations.
+Screenshots in RStudio are provided as well.

 ### Environment Initialization
 Clean workspace environment first.